Everything you need to know about obtaining a signage permit in Minneapolis, Minnesota — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Minnesota Secretary of State at sos.state.mn.us.

 File your signage permit application with the Minneapolis city clerk or licensing department.
-Many Minnesota municipalities now accept online applications.
+Many Minnesota municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $30–$360 (typical range for Minneapolis).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 weeks in Minneapolis.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Navigating Minnesota's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Minneapolis regulations.